eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```

 ### Assigned actions
-Actions can also be used to control the structure of AST node types.
+Actions can also be used to control the structure of the semantic model types.
 This is a more advanced topic, so we recommend getting familiar with the rest of the documentation before diving into this section.

 Let's consider two different grammars derived from the [Arithmetics example](https://github.com/langium/langium/blob/main/examples/arithmetics/src/language-server/arithmetics.langium).
-These grammars are designed to parse a document containing a single definition comprised of a name and an expression assignment, with an expression being an indefinite length of additions or a numerical value.
+These grammars are designed to parse a document containing a single definition comprised of a name and an expression assignment, with an expression being any amount of additions or a numerical value.

 The first one does not use assigned actions:
 ```
 Definition:
     'def' name=ID ':' expr=Expression;
 Expression:
-    '(' Addition ')' | value=NUMBER;
+    Addition;
 Addition infers Expression:
-    left=Expression ('+' right=Expression)*;
+    left=Value ('+' right=Expression)?;

+Primary infers Expression:
+    '(' Expression ')' | {Literal} value=NUMBER;
 ```
-When parsing a document containing `def x: (1 + 2) + 3`, this is the shape of the AST:
+When parsing a document containing `def x: (1 + 2) + 3`, this is the shape of the semantic model node:
 {{<mermaid>}}
 graph TD;
 expr((expr)) --> left((left))
 expr --> right((right))
 left --> left_left((left))
 left --> left_right((right))
-right --> right_right((right))
+right --> right_left((left))
 left_left --> left_left_v{1}
 left_right --> left_right_{2}
-right_right --> right_right_v{3}
+right_left --> right_left_v{3}
 {{</mermaid>}}
-We can see that the nested `right -> right` property in the tree is counter-intuitive and we would like to remove one level of nesting from the tree.
+We can see that the nested `right -> left` property in the tree is counter-intuitive and we would like to remove one level of nesting from the tree.

 This can be done by refactoring the grammar and adding an assigned action:
 ```
 Definition:
     'def' name=ID ':' expr=Addition ';';
 Expression:
-    '(' Addition ')' | value=NUMBER;
+    Addition;
 Addition infers Expression:
-    Expression ({infer Addition.left=current} '+' right=Expression)*;
+    Primary ({infer Addition.left=current} '+' right=Primary)*;

+Primary infers Expression:
+    '(' Expression ')' | {Literal} value=NUMBER;
 ```
-Parsing the same document now leads to this AST:
+Parsing the same document now leads to this semantic model:
 {{<mermaid>}}
 graph TD;
 expr((expr)) --> left((left))